gauthsvenkat/ruff/document.md

 - **2025-11-28**: Initial analysis document created
 - **2025-11-28**: Added architectural analysis of `ruff_python_semantic` vs `ty_python_semantic` - clarified the dual semantic systems (linter vs type checker)
+- **2025-11-28**: Implemented basic `ruff symbols` command.
+    - Initialized `ProjectDatabase` and used `ty_ide::workspace_symbols` to list all Python symbols in the workspace.
+    - Identified and fixed several compilation errors related to `ty_*` crate APIs, including making `ty_server::db` public.
+    - The command successfully lists symbols from the entire workspace (including vendored typeshed stubs and test fixtures) when a non-empty query is provided.
+    - Next step is to implement file-specific symbol listing and dependency graph generation.